 It can be very challenging to comply with all of these rules, especially if you travel frequently for work or other reasons.
 One way that you can eliminate fear of losing your green card, or right to live in the U.S., is to simply become a citizen.
 While this is much easier said than done, it is the only way you can eliminate the possibility of having your green card revoked due to extensive travel or other issues.

-Your resident card will need to be renewed every ten years.
-You should make sure that you stay on top of these dates so as to avoid deportation lapse in your documentation or other complications.
+Make sure to follow the recommended rules and to stay on top of these dates so as to avoid deportation lapse in your documentation or other complications.

 Regardless of whether you want to become a citizen or want to protect your green card status, our Winter Park immigration attorney can help.
 Give us a call today!